-Khoba Sysavane - The Belgo Report https://www.thebelgoreport.com News and reviews of art exhibitions in the Belgo Building Mon, 28 Apr 2014 15:29:33 +0000 en-US hourly 1 https://wordpress.org/?v=6.4.2 Afterimage by Jim Verburg at Galerie Nicolas Robert https://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/?utm_source=rss&utm_medium=rss&utm_campaign=afterimage-by-jim-verburg-at-galerie-nicolas-robert https://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/#respond Mon, 28 Apr 2014 15:29:33 +0000 http://www.thebelgoreport.com/?p=4727 This month Galerie Nicolas Robert is presenting the exhibition Afterimage by artist Jim Verburg.
-In this series of new works Verburg explores the complexities of…
+Khoba Sysavane – The Belgo Report http://www.thebelgoreport.com News and reviews of art exhibitions in the Belgo Building Mon, 28 Apr 2014 15:29:33 +0000 en-US hourly 1 https://wordpress.org/?v=6.4.2 Afterimage by Jim Verburg at Galerie Nicolas Robert http://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/ http://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/#respond Mon, 28 Apr 2014 15:29:33 +0000 http://www.thebelgoreport.com/?p=4727 Jim Verburg at Galerie Nicolas Robert

 This month Galerie Nicolas Robert is presenting the exhibition Afterimage by artist Jim Verburg.
 In this series of new works Verburg explores the complexities of light and shadow using the restrained monochromatic palette of white and black.